syncfusion-content/maui-docs/MAUI/LinearProgressBar/migration.md

 ---
 layout: post
-title: Migrate from Xamarin to .NET MAUI  ProgressBar | Syncfusion
+title: Migrate from Xamarin to .NET MAUI  SfLinearProgressBar | Syncfusion
-description: Learn here all about Migrating from Syncfusion Xamarin ProgressBar to Syncfusion .NET MAUI ProgressBar control and more.
+description: Learn here all about Migrating from Syncfusion Xamarin SfLinearProgressBar to Syncfusion .NET MAUI SfLinearProgressBar control and more.
 platform: MAUI
-control: ProgressBar
+control: SfLinearProgressBar
 documentation: ug
 ---

 # Migrate from Xamarin.Forms SfLinearProgressBar to .NET MAUI SfLinearProgressBar

 To make the migration from the [Xamarin SfLinearProgressBar](https://www.syncfusion.com/xamarin-ui-controls/xamarin-progressbar) to `.NET MAUI SfLinearProgressBar` easier, most of the APIs from the Xamarin ProgressBar were kept in the .NET MAUI ProgressBar.
-However, to maintain the consistency of API naming in the .NET MAUI ProgressBar, some of the APIs have been renamed.
+However, to maintain the consistency of API naming in the .NET MAUI SfLinearProgressBar, some of the APIs have been renamed.
 Please find the difference in the following topics.

 ## Initialize control